RMIT Award for Research Excellence (in the categories of Technology, Design, or Enterprise)

 - Significance of the research in contributing to new knowledge and/or innovations in the discipline.

-- Evidence of sustained and excellent research performance, particularly in the past five years.
+- Evidence of sustained and excellent research performance, relative to opportunity, particularly in the past five years.
 Performance should be considered against quality indicators and norms for research performance within a given discipline, in addition to more general measures of competitive research grant or commercial research income, publications and student completions, or supporting documentation for Creative Works, exhibitions etc.